hugorbarbosa/cpp-coding-style-guide/README.md

 #endif // FOO_BAR_H
 ```

-Some implementations offer vendor extensions like `#pragma once` as alternative to include guards.
+Some implementations offer vendor extensions like `#pragma once` as alternative to `#define` guards.
 However, note that this is not standard and is not portable.

 ### Using namespaces

-Don't write `using namespace` at global scope in a header file, because it exposes this `using namespace` in all files that include this header file:
+Don't write `using namespace` at global scope in a header file, because it exposes this `using namespace` to all files that include this header file:

 ```c++
 // bad.h